GoogleCloudPlatform/retail-data-to-ai-workshop/03-lab-manuals/Module_20_Data_Analyst_Agent.md

 ### 5.1.
 Deploy the agent to Agent Engine

 ### 5.2.
+Capture the identifier of the agent deployed

-Test the Data Analyst Agent agent on Agent Engine
+### 5.3.
+Test the remote Data Analyst Agent on Agent Engine programmatically from your IDE

 <hr>

 ## 6. Register the Data Analyst Agent with Agentspace on Gemini Enterprise

 <hr>